mia-platform/documentation/docs/console/console-extensibility/registration.md

 ![menu item and category routes](img/menuItemAndCategory.png)

 :::info
-Each extension should have always a single route that is not of type `category` to be meaningful and additionally, it is possible to include also a route of type `category` to add a custom group menu item.
+Each extension should have always only one route that is not of type `category` to be meaningful and visibile.
+Additionally, it is possible to include also another route of type `category` to add a custom group menu item and therefore include an extension under that group.
 :::

 A route, therefore, requires to provide the following information:
 - `id` (_required_): assign a unique identifier that can be used for applying overrides during activation or for attaching other menu items when the route's `renderType` is set to `category`.
 - `locationId` (_required_): choose a location to place your route (see the [supported locations](/console/console-extensibility/locations.md))
-- `renderType`: select `category` if you want to add a new menu group, otherwise leave it unset to add a simple menu item
+- `renderType`: select `category` if you want to add a new menu group, otherwise leave it unset to add a simple menu item (see in the image above the distinction among menu groups and menu items)
 - `parentId`: insert the route `id` of a menu group where you want to attach the menu item.
 It is possible to choose existing parentIds documented on the [supported locations page](/console/console-extensibility/locations.md) or add a route of type `category` and use its `id`.
 This value can be omitted for the `category` route.
 - `destinationPath`: indicate the destination suffix to which you will be redirected when clicking the menu item and it will compose the URL where the iframe will be mounted; in fact, the resulting URL will be composed according to this pattern `<locationPath>/extensions/<extensionId><destinationPath>`.
 This value can be omitted for the `category` route.
 - `icon`: select an icon for the new menu item and fill the `icon.name` field.
 You can find the icons at this [link](https://react-icons.github.io/react-icons/search/), but only Ant, Feather and Phosphor icons are supported.
+After pick an icon, you can use the React component name represented in the code example (e.g. the Phosphor icon `<PiAirplaneTiltFill />` has `PiAirplaneTiltFill` as name).
 This value can be omitted for the `category` route.
 - `labelIntl` (_required_): insert the label to be used on the menu item or menu group and fill this field providing an object JSON `{"en": string, "it": string}` so that the text is also internationalized.
 - `order` (_required_): insert optionally this numeric value used to sort in ascending order the menu items on the sidebar.
 During the rendering, the `category` menu are sorted first and then the menu items attached on a specific `category` menu.